 SO that’s why the Bordeaux Wine Trail is a Globetrotting match made in heaven.

 time in saddle: on average 4 to 6 hours per day

-breed of horses: the horses are pure or cross-bred Paint, Arabian or Thoroughbreds and Warmbloods varying in height from 15.5hh to 17hh.
+breed of horses: you’ll be riding pure or cross-bred Paint, Arabian, Thoroughbred and Warmblood horses varying in height from 15.3hh to 17hh.
 Most of the horses were bred at our host’s equestrian farm.
 The horses are level-headed, experienced trail horses that connect with all types of riders.

 type of tack: French trail riding saddles (with a gel pad!) equipped with saddlebags, a poncho and water bottle.
 Horses are ridden in ‘Myler’ bits – this style of bit is one of the kindest available.
 It spreads the rein pressure exerted by the rider over several different areas.
 Initially, it acts on the nose, poll and back of the jaw, with the mouthpiece ‘floating’.
 1/3 of the total pressure will be felt in each of these three areas.
 Only if the rider continues to pull on the reins will the mouthpiece engage.

 pace: the pace on the Bordeaux Wine Trail varies depending on the trail, with long periods of walking and plenty of opportunities for trotting and cantering.
 The riding landscape varies on a daily basis from rolling hills to vineyards to French farmlands and woods.